 Go to your Google Analytics account.
 Head to Acquisition –> Referrals.

 Browse these to see what websites are sending you traffic.
-Usually this data will correlate with links you find in Webmaster Tools, but sometimes a forum or paid site will appear that you’d otherwise have missed.
+Usually this data will correlate with links you find in Search Console, but sometimes a forum or paid site will appear that you’d otherwise have missed.

 Social monitoring is a bit different than web monitoring.
 You’ll have to monitor each network separately instead of using a single product to monitor them all (at least unless you’re willing to pay).
 However, there once you learn how to monitor your brand on each network, there are some free tools to make monitoring easier and automated.

 Just type in your brand or website and save the search.

 It now shows up directly in the search bar to click and view all.

 If you are a regular Twitter (or Tweetdeck) user, it’s probably easiest to just check it regularly.

 However, if you don’t regularly use Twitter or you want to be alerted quickly, set up an IFTTT.

 IFTTT is a free service that connects actions that happen around the web.
 It stand for If This Then That.
 In other words, you can set up an alert for If [brand] shows in Twitter Then send me an email/text/rss/etc.